SiliconLabs/bluetooth_applications/bluetooth_people_counting/README.md

 7. Start a periodical timer with 1000 milliseconds for each periodic period, The timer callback will raise an external event to the BLE stack and the event handler will display people counting data which was calculated by the people counting algorithm calculation.

 8. After the **sl_bt_evt_system_boot_id** event arrives, the application sets up the security manager to bond with an iOS or Android device.
 And then start advertising.

-9. Handle GATT events to help the user configures the counting algorithm and get the result from the algorithm calculation over the **EFR Connect** mobile application.
+9. Handle GATT events to help the user configure the counting algorithm and get the result from the algorithm calculation over the **EFR Connect** mobile application.

 ### People Counting algorithm ###